skipperkongen/mytornado/README.md

 # Tornado-base-server

-Tornado server that allows you to drop files with your handler code in a directory.
+Tornado server template.
+When the server starts, it automatically detects handler classes in the `handlers` directory, and registers them with the tornado application.

-To register a handler, create a file in the handlers directory that contains your handler class.
-The handler class must have a static method called `get_url_pattern()` that returns a string.
+To register a handler, create a file in the handlers directory that contains your handler class(es).
+Each handler class must have a static method called `get_url_pattern()`.
+The handler will be assigned by tornado to listen for requests on that url.

+I'm writing a lot of Tornado applications, and this repository contains a template that I was repeating across projects again and again.

-## Example
+## Example handler

 `handlers/root_handler.py`: